-WHA has adopted the Scottish Information Commissioner's Model Publication Scheme.
+WHA has adopted the Scottish Information Commissioner's Model Publication Scheme / SFHA's 'Open All Hours' Publication Scheme.
 The Scheme sets out what information WHA will make available, classified by type of information, and how this information can be accessed.
 It also details how much it will cost if there are any charges.
-The Scheme can be accessed using the following link to our website:
+The Scheme can be accessed using the following link to our website: Freedom of Information (williamsburghha.co.uk)